bbartling/BrickModelSummarizer/README.md

  {}
 ```

 One note on the output of the  `Class Similarities` is it finds mismatched BRICK classes and tags by comparing them to the most current standard.
-If a mismatch is found, it returns a dictionary like:
+If a mismatch is found, it returns a dictionary like data in the format of `('custom_tag', 'standard_tag', 0.90)`:

 ```python
 {